 Safe Play, Proper Training Key to Back-to-School Sports Safety

-CHICAGO, IL – As the days of summer wind down, kids are trying to make the most of their time off before heading back to school, but some are already hard at work.
-Many student athletes begin preparing for sports season long before it’s time to start hitting the books.
-According to the Centers for Disease Control and Prevention (CDC), approximately 7.3 million teenagers participate in high school sports.
-Sports participation is an excellent way for young adults and teenagers to stay healthy and active, but as more young athletes get in the game, physicians across the country are observing an upswing in sports-related injuries.
-High school athletes suffer an estimated two million injuries annually resulting in 500,000 doctor visits and 30,000 hospitalizations.
+This year, young athletes will spend hours in the gym, pool or field.
+According to the Centers for Disease Control and Prevention (CDC), more than seven million teenagers participate in high school sports.
+However, these athletes also suffer an estimated two million injuries annually resulting in 500,000 doctor visits and 30,000 hospitalizations.
 Injury has potential to not only ruin an athlete’s season, but in some cases cause long lasting problems.
-While not every injury can be avoided, Northwestern Medicine® sports medicine expert Michael Terry, MD, encourages student athletes and their parents to focus on safe play and proper training for a healthy, successful sports season.
+While not every injury can be avoided, Northwestern Medicine® experts encourage student athletes and their parents to focus on safe play and proper training to ensure a healthy, successful sports season.

 While there has been a lot of attention given to concussion prevention, sprains and strains are still the most common student athlete injuries, according to the Academy of Pediatrics.

 “Repeated damage to the same anatomic area can culminate in tendinitis, bursitis and other injuries, such as stress fractures,” Terry said.
 “Overuse injuries are more common in repetitive motion, as seen in swimming, running or dance.
 This is in contrast to acute injuries, which are more common in contact collision sports such as football or hockey.”